Orange County Indians Holiday Meet- Solidarity, Togetherness and Celebrations

 Dear Santa,

-for this community which every Indian woman and her family has found here and
+for this community that every Indian woman and her family has found here and

 is an integral part of.
-Every flight that lands in Orange county has that one Indian family who becomes our valuable member.
+Every flight that lands in Orange county carry that one Indian family who becomes our valuable member.

-It's fun to have a group which constitutes of such variety- the 6:00am 'Good Morning' senders , the 10:30pm 'shayaras’, the questers in search of
+It's fun to have a group that constitutes of such variety- the 6:00am 'Good Morning' senders, the 10:30pm 'shayaras,’ the questers in search of

 never fail to impress.
 We are the ultimate Google for each other.
 Sundar Pichai, are you listening?